okx/testnets/README.md

 # OKExChain Testnets

-This repo collects the genesis and configuration files for the various OKChain testnets.
+This repo collects the genesis, snapshot data and configuration files for the various OKChain testnets.
 It exists so the [OKExChain repo](https://github.com/okex/okexchain) does not get bogged down with large genesis files and status updates.